Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

 ### Understanding Challenge Difficulty

-The difficulty of a mission card's challenge is directly linked to the total number of domain points allocated to the card
+The difficulty of a mission card's challenge directly affects the abilities and powers of that card. the more difficult the challenge, the more powerful the abilities and CP available.
+The challenges can be broken down into 3 broad categories:

- * 1 Point: Easy challenges that can be completed with basic tactics and minimal resources.
- * 2 Points: Intermediate challenges that require more deliberate planning and resource management.
- * 3-4 Points: Advanced challenges that demand a deep understanding of the game's mechanics and skillful execution of complex strategies.

-By carefully selecting mission cards with challenges that align with your deck's strengths, you can maximize your chances of success and unlock powerful rewards.
+  * **Simple (1-2 CP):** Straightforward actions within a turn, like deploying a specific unit type, activating a basic ability, or briefly controlling a quadrant.
+  * **Intermediate (3-4 CP):** More intricate objectives, perhaps requiring specific card combinations, achieving a short-term combat goal (destroying X units), or maintaining board control for a longer duration.
+  * **Advanced (5+ CP):**  Difficult-to-achieve goals that might span multiple turns, necessitate specific synergies, or impose drawbacks on the player pursuing them.

 By making the challenges harder, the card can provide either more CP or better Abilities.
 Consider over and under shooting the Challenges compared to the BaseCP.